-Práticas da História is an online academic journal published at the Nova School of Social Sciences and Humanities (FCSH-NOVA) with the support of the Institute of Contemporary History and of CHAM – Centre for the Humanities.
+Práticas da História is an online academic journal published at the NOVA School of Social Sciences and Humanities (NOVA FCSH) with the support of the Institute of Contemporary History and of CHAM – Centre for the Humanities.
 The main aim of the journal is the promotion of discussions on historical theory, historiography and the uses of the past.
 Contributions are published in Portuguese, English, French or Spanish and include peer-reviewed articles and book reviews.
 The journal attaches equal importance to research relating the practice of history with other domains of the humanities and to works debating history in the context of the social sciences.
 Without rigidly limiting its areas of interest, the journal encourages contributions on:

 . methodological, aesthetical and epistemological questions related to the practice of historiography;

 . the history of historiography;